 In almost every review, comparison and best list we publish, we always try to bring up why your weight, BMI and body type matter when mattress shopping.
 In short, these factors can affect how you perceive a mattress to feel.

 In very general terms, heavy people (call it 250+ pounds) typically find most mattresses to feel quite soft.
 Larger folks exert more pressure and force on a mattress compared to petite sized individuals and as a result, they tend to sink into the soft top layers of the mattress more.

 Like the Original Tuft & Needle, the Nod mattress has a soft, neutral-foam feel.
-For those of who who aren’t familiar with the the term “neutral” in reference to beds, it basically just means the mattress has a typical foam feel and the top layer doesn’t quite contour or conform to your body’s shape the way memory foam does (i.e. it has more neutral characteristics).
+For those of you who aren’t familiar with the term “neutral” in reference to beds, it basically just means the mattress has a typical foam feel and the top layer doesn’t quite contour or conform to your body’s shape the way memory foam does (i.e. it has more neutral characteristics).

 Overall, the bed is very soft and comfortable.
 The Slumber Yard testing team found the mattress to be very accommodating.
 And honestly, that’s the case with most beds that have a soft, neutral-foam feel.
 It just seems like that type of feel pleases a wide variety of people.
 In other words, a soft, neutral-foam feel is just a little less alienating than a memory foam feel.